 d. initiate notice through the Authorities of the Inspection Vessel of the boarding and inspection to the Authorities of the Fishing Vessel.

-22. In carrying out boarding and inspection pursuant to these procedures, the Authorised Inspection Vessel and Authorised Inspectors shall make their best efforts, using any available means, to communicate with the master of the fishing vessel(s) in a language that the master can understand.
-In order to facilitate communications between the Authorised Inspectors and the master of the vessel, the Commission shall develop a standardized questionnaire during the intersessional period following the 6th Meeting of the Commission, which once adopted shall be translated into multiple languages and circulated to all Contracting Parties with Authorised Inspection Vessels.
+18. In carrying out boarding and inspection pursuant to these procedures, the Authorised Inspection Vessel and Authorised Inspectors shall make their best efforts, using any available means, to communicate with the master of the fishing vessel(s) in a language that the master can understand.
+In order to facilitate communications between the Authorised Inspectors and the master of the vessel, the Commission shall develop a standardized questionnaire, which once adopted shall be translated into multiple languages and circulated to all Contracting Parties with Authorised Inspection Vessels.

-23. Authorised Inspectors shall have the authority to inspect [and record information on] the vessel, its license, gear, equipment, records, facilities, fish and fish products and any relevant documents necessary to verify compliance with the conservation and management measures in force and the Convention.
+19. Authorised Inspectors shall have the authority to inspect the vessel, its license, gear, equipment, records, facilities, fish and fish products and any relevant documents necessary to verify compliance with the conservation and management measures in force pursuant to the Convention.

-[23bis.
-The number of inspectors assigned to an inspection party by the inspecting Contracting Party may be determined by the commanding officer of the inspection vessel taking into account relevant circumstances.
-The inspection party should be as small as possible to conduct an effective inspection safely and securely.]

-24. Boarding and inspection pursuant to these procedures shall:
+20. Boarding and inspection pursuant to these procedures shall:

 a. be carried out so as to avoid risks to the safety of fishing vessels and crews;